Jetstar Airline Review

 The number one thing that I look for when selecting flights for my family is that the airline has a good safety record.
 Nothing gives you better peace of mind when you hit some strong turbulence or uncomfortable weather conditions than being on board an airline with a stellar safety record.

-The report failed to include this in the criteria but Jetstar has been scored 7 out of 7 for safety.
-Owned by Qantas, arguably the world’s safest airline I feel pretty confident booking my family onto a Jetstar flight.
+Jetstar has been scored 7 out of 7 for safety.
+Owned by Qantas (Australia/New Zealand Jetstar), arguably the world’s safest airline I feel pretty confident booking my family onto a Jetstar flight.

-They copped a rough score for this aspect of their business but in my personal opinion, and experience I have always found the flight attendants and desk staff for Jetstar to be extremely professional and helpful.
+Jetstar cops rough scores in surveys for this aspect of their business but in my personal opinion and experience I have always found the flight attendants and desk staff for Jetstar to be extremely professional and helpful.
 As far as travelling with kids goes, the staff have generally been very tolerant, particularly on Jetstar Asia flights where we have received excellent customer service.